-The sea transportation business has a diversified fleet of 25 vessels including VLCCs, mini-bulk carriers, bulk carriers (Cape-size, Mini cape size and Supramax) and tugs to provide shipment of bulk, liquid and finished goods cargo transportation services.
-We have more than 220 ship years serving leading Indian and global oil majors and commodity traders and a combined tonnage of over 1.4 million.
+The sea transportation business has a diversified fleet of 15 vessels including VLCCs, bulk carriers (Cape-size, Mini cape size and Supramax) and tugs to provide shipment of bulk, liquid and finished goods cargo transportation services.
+We have more than 233 ship years, serving leading Indian and global oil majors and commodity traders and a combined tonnage of over 1.8 million.
 We currently have an order book of 4 new building supramax vessels.

 Essar Shipping also provides contract drilling and related services to oil and gas companies worldwide, operating both offshore and onshore in diverse countries.
-We own a fleet of 13 rigs, which includes one semisubmersible rig and 12 onshore rigs.
+We own a fleet of 15 rigs, which includes one semisubmersible rig (owned by Essar Oilfields Services Ltd EOSL) and 14 onshore rigs (owned by Essar oilfields India Ltd EOSIL).